sagit72/agile-final-project/README.md

 DONE Create a new GitHub repository called "agile-final-project" and make sure that it is public.

-Create a workspace in ZenHub called "Final Project" that is linked to the repository.
+DONE Create a workspace in ZenHub called "Final Project" that is linked to the repository.

 Create an issue template for the new repository like you did in the labs.